 With increased awareness and demand for sustainability features in homes, it will also help improve re-sale value.

 There are a range of resources available to assist home owners in the design and construction of new homes in the Alice Springs climate.
 The Australian Government's Your Home is an excellent resource, covering all aspects of new home building, design and construction.
-It has a comprehensive website and a detailed information Technical Manual is also available (a copy is available for viewing from the Alice Solar City Smart Living Centre resource library).
+It has a comprehensive website and a detailed information Technical Manual is also available.

 Alice Solar City, in conjunction with Arid Lands Environment Centre and Department of Natural Resources, Arts and Sport's Waterwise program has also produced a set of voluntary guidelines for new homes being built in Alice Springs.
 You can download a copy here.